oracle/node-oracledb/doc/api.md

 #### <a name="pagingdata"></a> 15.1.7 Limiting Rows and Creating Paged Datasets

-Query data is commonly broken into small sets for two reasons:
+Query data is commonly broken into one or more sets:

+- To give an upper bound on the number of rows that a query has to process, which can help improve database scalability.

-- 'Web pagination' that allows moving from one set of rows to a next, or previous, set.
+- To perform 'Web pagination' that allows moving from one set of rows to a next, or previous, set on demand.

-- Fetching of consecutive small sets of data for processing.
-This happens because the number of records is too large for Node.js to handle at the same time.
+- For fetching of all data in consecutive small sets for batch processing.
+This happens because the number of records is too large for Python to handle at the same time.

 The latter can be handled by [ResultSets](#resultsethandling) or [`queryStream()`](#querystream) with one execution of the SQL query as discussed in those links.

-How to do 'web pagination' is discussed in this section.
+'Web pagination' and limiting the maximum number of rows are discussed in this section.
 For each 'page' of results, a SQL query is executed to get the appropriate set of rows from a table.
 Since the query will be executed more than once, make sure to use bind variables for row numbers and row limits.

 Oracle Database 12c SQL introduced an `OFFSET` / `FETCH` clause which is similar to the `LIMIT` keyword of MySQL.
 See [Row Limiting: